-Full TitleA Phase 1/1b, Open-Label, Dose-Escalation and Expansion Study of Entrectinib (RXDX-101) in Children and Adolescents with Recurrent or Refractory Solid Tumors and Primary CNS Tumors
+Full TitleA Phase 1/2, Open-Label, Dose-Escalation and Expansion Study of Entrectinib (RXDX-101) in Children and Adolescents with No Curative First-Line Treatment Option, Recurrent or Refractory Solid Tumors and Primary CNS Tumors, With or Without TRK, ROS1, or ALK Fusions

 Entrectinib is an investigational drug that interferes with cancer growth in tumors containing certain genetic mutations.
 It has been evaluated in adults with cancer.
 In this study, researchers are seeking to find the best dose of entrectinib to use in children and adolescents with solid tumors in the body or brain that have come back or continued to grow despite prior treatment.
 Entrectinib is taken orally (by mouth).